In Surrey Heath there is no Dog Warden but we do have a contractor who collects and may deliver back lost and stray dogs.

 All local Councils are required to collect stray dogs.
 Any dog found straying will be picked up.

-If you find a dog, return to the owner if possible otherwise use the form below.
+If you find a dog, return to the owner if possible otherwise report to us via the Report A Stray Dog online form.
 The dog may have been reported missing.
 Do not keep, sell, give away or abandon any dog you find.

 Where it is possible to immediately identify the owners of the dog it will be returned to the owner (i.e. if the dog has a Pet-ID chip), there is a fixed penalty of £69.00 (office hours) and £90.00 (out of hours).
 In all other cases the dog will first be registered and then taken to the Council kennels until claimed.
 A dog owner has up to 7 days to claim back their pet.
 The owner will have to pay a fixed fee set by the Government plus all kennelling fees incurred.
 The total charges have to be paid in full before a dog can be returned.